gift-surg/NiftyMIC/README.md

 If you have any questions or comments, please drop an email to `michael.ebner@kcl.ac.uk`.

 ## NiftyMIC applied to Fetal Brain MRI
 Given a set of low-resolution, possibly motion-corrupted, stacks of 2D slices, NiftyMIC produces an isotropic, high-resolution 3D volume.
 As an example, we illustrate its use for fetal MRI by computing a high-resolution visualization of the brain for a neck mass subject.
 Standard clinical HASTE sequences were used to acquire the low-resolution images in multiple orientations.
-The associated brain masks for motion correction were obtained using the automatic segmentation tool [fetal_brain_seg][fetal_brain_seg].
-A full working example on automated segmentation and high-resolution reconstruction of fetal brain MRI using NiftyMIC is described in the [Usage](https://github.com/gift-surg/NiftyMIC#automatic-segmentation-and-high-resolution-reconstruction-of-fetal-brain-mri) section below.
+The associated brain masks for motion correction were obtained using the automatic segmentation tool [fetal_brain_seg][fetal_brain_seg]. **UPDATE**: A new and better performing automated segmentation called [monaifbs][monaifbs] tool has now been included as part of the NiftyMIC package.
+Full working examples on automated segmentation and high-resolution reconstruction of fetal brain MRI using NiftyMIC is described in the [Usage](https://github.com/gift-surg/NiftyMIC#automatic-segmentation-and-high-resolution-reconstruction-of-fetal-brain-mri) section below.

 <p align="center">
    <img src="./data/demo/NiftyMIC_Algorithm.png" align="center" width="700">